DanielKrawisz/Entropy/Physics.md

 The breakthroughs that made Galileo the father of modern mechanics had to do with the way he approached time.
 Previously, physicists had generally attempted to describe the motion of bodies in terms of geometric curves, which would tend to abstract away a notion of where the body was at a given time.
 The biggest successes in physics prior to Galileo had to do with motion that was so fast that it could be taken to be instantaneous, as in optics, or motion that could be measured in terms of natural cycles, as in astronomy.
 Galileo developed new experimental methods to measure small amounts of time and a theoretical approach to motion that treated time as the independent variable.

-In other words, Galileo conceptualized the motion of a body as a position function $x:time->space$ and attempted to explain it by relating physical concepts to the derivatives of the function $x'(t)$, $x''(t)$, and so on.
+In other words, Galileo conceptualized the motion of a body as a position function $x:time->space$ and attempted to explain it by relating physical concepts to the derivatives, $x'(t)$, $x''(t)$, and so on, of position.
 In physics, he first derivative of the position is called the *velocity* and the second is called the *acceleration*.

 $$v(t) = x'(t)$$